A quirky Museum that you must visit today

 More than fifty years ago consumer historian Robert Opie began to unravel the fascinating story of how consumer products and promotion had evolved since Victorian times.
 By 1975 Robert had enough material to hold his own exhibition, The Pack Age, at the Victoria & Albert Museum.
 In 1984 he opened the first museum devoted to the history of packaging and advertising in Gloucester.

-The relocation project added new galleries, a dedicated learning space, café and garden.
+The relocation project added new galleries, added new galleries, event spaces and garden.
 Support for the project has come from founders including Diageo, DS Smith, the Garfield Weston Foundation and the John Lyon’s Charity.

 The Museum's Timeline

 1963First item in collection is acquiredA packet of Munchies from a vending machine in Inverness